 1. Surrender to Forever

 Girlfriends coming over to the house—their eyes barely containing the dread of visualizing themselves in the same position—say something along these lines: “It’ll be okay.
 This isn’t forever.”
 Which is true in the huge, universal sense of the word; nothing is forever.
 But my living without my children part of the time is my forever, a daily reality.
 We will never be a family again.
-This is an earth-shattering, heart-wrenching realization.
+This is an earth-shattering, heart-wrenching realization of post-divorce in Texas.
 Surrendering to the pain of was more unbearable than I could have anticipated.
 This isn’t where I want to be after all of the time and effort it took to cultivate a lasting relationship; it’s not what I wished for my children; it’s not at all what I would have chosen for my future.
 It is, however, reality, even though I didn’t choose it.
 Until my divorce, I hadn’t realized that my outcome in a situation wasn’t a reflection of my effort.

 2. Join a Support Group